Svobyyy/TrackIt_Backend/README.md

   * `/date/:date` (GET)

-- If it exists,It updates Product's Quantity, Date, or Time otherwise, add the Product to the Date with the Quantity and Time. <br>[ Breakfast, Lunch, Dinner, Snacks ]
+- If it exists, It updates Product's Quantity, Date, or Time otherwise add the Product to the Date with the Quantity and Time. <br>[ Breakfast, Lunch, Dinner, Snacks ]

   * `/date/:date` (POST)